 COVID-19 Vaccine Janssen: Guillain-Barré syndrome listed as a very rare side effect

-Guillain-Barré syndrome (GBS) will be listed as a very rare side effect of COVID-19 Vaccine Janssen and a warning will be included in the product information to raise awareness among healthcare professionals and people taking the vaccine.
+Guillain-Barré syndrome (GBS) will be listed as a very rare side effect of Jcovden (previously COVID-19 Vaccine Janssen) and a warning will be included in the product information to raise awareness among healthcare professionals and people taking the vaccine.

 GBS is a rare neurological disorder in which the body’s immune system damages nerve cells which can result in pain, numbness and muscle weakness, progressing to paralysis in the most severe cases.
 Most people fully recover from the disorder.

 EMA’s safety committee, PRAC, assessed the available evidence, including cases reported to the European database for suspected side effects (EudraVigilance), and information from scientific literature.
 PRAC looked at 108 cases of GBS reported worldwide as of 30 June, when over 21 million people had received the vaccine.1 There was one reported death among these reports.

 After assessing the available data, PRAC considered that a causal relationship between COVID-19 Vaccine Janssen and GBS is possible.

 Although cases of GBS after vaccination with COVID-19 Vaccine Janssen have been reported very rarely, healthcare professionals should be alert to signs and symptoms of GBS, in view of the seriousness of this condition, to allow for early diagnosis, supportive care and treatment.

 Vaccinated people are advised to seek immediate medical attention if they develop signs and symptoms suggestive of GBS, such as weakness in the extremities, double vision or difficulty moving eyes (see below for list of symptoms).